 A casualty, in relation to personnel, any person who is lost to his organization by reason of being declared dead, wounded, diseased, detained, captured or missing.
 There were five defined casualty types during World War I.

-- Killed in Action (KIA) – Those killed in combat or by means of the action of hositle forces.
+- Killed in Action (KIA) – Those killed in combat or by means of the action of hostile forces.
 It includes front-line combat troops, naval, air and support troops.

-- Died of Wounds (DOW) – A person who incurred an injury by means of action of hositle forces and survived to reach a medical treatment facility and died of those injuries.
+- Died of Wounds (DOW) – A person who incurred an injury by means of action of hostile forces and survived to reach a medical treatment facility and died of those injuries.

 - Died of Disease (DOD) – Any person who died of a disease during active service.
 Common diseases during World War I included: infectious diseases, tetanus, trench diseases and the great influenza epidemic.